MaALPS/QAOAz-GED/readme.md

 # QAOA-Based Algorithms for Graph Optimization

-This project implements three quantum-inspired algorithms based on the Quantum Approximate Optimization Algorithm (QAOA) for solving graph optimization problems such as Graph Edit Distance (GED).
-The codebase is structured to support data generation, algorithm execution, meta-learning-based initialization, and visualization for academic use.
+This project implements three quantum algorithms based on the Quantum Approximate Optimization Algorithm (QAOA) for solving graph optimization problems such as Graph Edit Distance (GED).

 ##  Directory Structure